venkatvghub/nodejs-go-wasm/README.md

 - **WASM Compilation Errors**: Ensure TinyGo 0.33.0 is used.
 Run `tinygo build` with `-v` for verbose output.
 - **Runtime Errors**: Check `.env` for valid `ENCRYPTION_KEYS` (32-byte base64 strings).
 - **API Errors**: Make sure database is properly seeded and encryption key is correctly formatted.
+- **Decryption Issues**: If seeing junk values, check the buffer handling in the decryption function to ensure proper string termination.

 # WASM Crypto & Node.js Backfill Guide